-- Location: Located at the south end of Grant Park, in South Milwaukee, Wisconsin
+- Location: Grant Park, South Milwaukee, Wisconsin

 - Difficulty: 7.
 Getting to the beach isn’t as straightforward, and you’d have to hunt for sea glass by the rocky shore.

-If you’re not up for some hunting, just visit the area from October through May during the annual Finders Keepers Festival, where almost 3,000 handcrafted glass floats made by local artisans are scattered all over the place.
+If you’re not up for sea glass hunting, visit the area from October through May during the annual Finders Keepers Festival, where almost 3,000 handcrafted glass floats made by local artisans are scattered all over the place.